geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part3.md

 That doesn't roll off the tongue quite so easily, but to quote Einstein, <i>"things should be as simple as possible, but not simpler".</i>

-Albert would have been proud because noun services became <b>faster, consumed fewer resources, and were simpler to scale due to predictable (and less) DB usage</b>.
+Albert would have been proud because noun services became <b>faster, consumed fewer resources, and were simpler to scale due to predictable (and less) database usage</b>.
 Plus, <b>writing & maintaining them became much simpler</b>, too.

 Next up: Query Services